 Dates are one of the Seven Species (Shiv'at HaMinim) in the Jewish religious traditions.
 In many Jewish holidays, we consume dates and this festive cake can be your cake for the holiday meal.
 It is a parve (non-dairy) cake so it fits perfectly!

-To whip up the cake, you only need one bowl and a spoon so it's pretty quick and easy - just what every baker wants to hear!
+To whip up the cake, you only need one bowl and a spoon so it's pretty quick and easy.
+Mix all ingredients to a unified batter and bake in a loaf tin.
 The garnish for this cake is what makes it so beautiful and festive.
 I garnished it with a white glaze made from powdered sugar and water and on top of the glaze, I sprinkled pomegranate seeds.
-I like to garnish with pomegranate seeds, they look so nice and this is the season for pomegranate, so they are fresh and taste so good.
+I like to garnish with pomegranate seeds, they look so nice and during The holidays is the season for pomegranate, so they are fresh and taste so good.

 The cake is also delicious with no garnish at all, if you are trying to reduce sugar intake then you can skip the glaze.
 I just like the look of it with the garnish so much.